All Episodes Plain Text

 And your support helps keep our mission alive.

-Together, we can ensure that C -SPAN remains a trusted resource for you and future generations.
+Together, we can ensure that C-SPAN remains a trusted resource for you and future generations.

-King Charles III giving his annual Christmas address, in which he thanked healthcare workers and spoke about global conflict and building trust in communities.
+Up next, King Charles III giving his annual Christmas address, in which he thanked healthcare workers and spoke about global conflict and building trust in communities.

 The address was delivered from the chapel of the former Middlesex Hospital in London, a break from the traditional location of Buckingham Palace.

-This is just over ten minutes.
+This is just over 10 minutes.

 Earlier this

-year, as we commemorated the 80th anniversary of D -Day, the Queen and I had the enormous privilege ...of meeting once again the remarkable veterans of that very special generation who gave of themselves so courageously on behalf of us all.
+year, as we commemorated the 80th anniversary of D-Day, the Queen and I had the enormous privilege of meeting once again the remarkable veterans of that very special generation who gave of themselves so courageously on behalf of us all.

-During previous commemorations, we were able to console ourselves with the thought that these tragic events seldom happen in the modern era.
+we were able to console ourselves with the thought that these tragic events seldom happen in the modern era.

-But on this Christmas Day, we cannot help but think of those for whom the devastating effects of conflict in the Middle East, in Central Europe, in Africa,
+But on this Christmas Day, we cannot help but think of those for whom the devastating effects of conflict in the Middle East, in Central Europe, in Africa, and elsewhere pose a daily threat to so many people's lives and livelihoods.

 We also think of the humanitarian organizations working tirelessly to bring vital relief.